Harvestable sharks fall into the following two groups of species:

 - Atlantic Sharpnose

-Group 2 sharks (9 species) which have a 54 inch (fork length) minimum size limit:
+Group 2 sharks (8 species) have a 54 inch (fork length) minimum size limit and include:

 - Oceanic whitetip

-Bag and vessel limits for Group 1 and Group 2 sharks: The daily bag limit is one shark per person per day and there is an overlapping vessel limit of 2 sharks.
-This means that the maximum number of sharks that can be retained from a vessel is 2 sharks even if more than two anglers are on board.
+Bag and vessel limits for Group 1 and Group 2 sharks: The daily bag limit is one shark per person per day and there is an overlapping vessel limit of two sharks.
+This means that the maximum number of sharks that can be retained from a vessel is two sharks even if more than two anglers are on board.

 - Atlantic angel (Squatina dumeril)